Areas of Focus

 Featured Research and Projects

-Clinical and pre-clinical development of novel, neurotrophic-based treatment strategies for amyotrophic lateral sclerosis (ALS).
-Viral vector mediated gene transfer is being utilized to provide factors for neuronal growth and protection of affected motor neurons.
+- Clinical and pre-clinical development of novel, neurotrophic-based treatment strategies for amyotrophic lateral sclerosis (ALS), using viral vector-mediated gene transfer to provide factors for neuronal growth and protection of affected motor neurons.

-Research into second-generation gene transfer rAAV vectors targeting multiple organs, that allow for delivery through the vasculature.
+- Research into second-generation gene transfer rAAV vectors targeting multiple organs, for improved therapeutic gene delivery.